-2. Equity - The Workshop allows residents to understand the policy direction from the HHC and provisions for affordable housing.
-3. Fiscal Responsibility - The Workshop provides ways that the City and developers can work together to create new affordable housing.
-4. Innovation - The Workshop incorporates a summary of latest best practices for streamlining and promoting housing development and promote equitable communities.
-5. Sustainability & Resiliency - The Workshop identifies ways that the Code changes will promote infill development that will help reduce greenhouse gas emissions by reducing vehicle miles traveled, as well as providing an alternative to greenfield sprawl development.
+2. Equity - The Proposed Amendments will expand the availability of affordable housing options for all Riversiders.
+3. Fiscal Responsibility - The Proposed Amendments create a new stream of revenue for affordable housing projects in the City.
+4. Innovation - The Proposed Amendments incorporate latest best practices for streamlining and promoting housing development and promote equitable communities.
+5. Sustainability & Resiliency - The Proposed Amendments promote infill development that will help reduce greenhouse gas emissions by reducing vehicle miles traveled, as well as providing an alternative to greenfield sprawl development.